RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## (Optional) Register Users

-Lens3 has its own a list of users (with uid+gid) and a list of enablement status of the users.
-It does not look at the databases of the underlying OS.
+Lens3 keeps its own a list of users (with uid+gid) and a list of enablement status of the users.

 See [Administration Guide](admin-guide.md#).